rangle/ngCourse2/handout/di/angular2/avoiding_collisions_opaque_token.md

 # Avoiding Injection Collisions: OpaqueToken

 Since Angular allows the use of tokens as identifiers to its dependency injection system, one of the potential issues is using the same token to represent different entities.
 If, for example, the string `'token'` is used to inject an entity, it's possible that something totally unrelated also uses `'token'` to inject a different entity.
 When it comes time for Angular to resolve one of these entities, it might be resolving the wrong one.
-This behaviour might be difficult to run into or easy to resolve within a small team, but when it comes to multiple teams working separately on the same codebase or integration of 3rd party modules, the cost of these collisions goes up.
+This behaviour might happen rarely, or are easy to resolve when it happens within a small team, but when it comes to multiple teams working separately on the same codebase or integration of 3rd party modules, the cost of these collisions goes up.

 Consider this example where the main app is a consumer of two modules: one that provides an email service and another that provides a logging service.